RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Where RTMP uses only TCP to transmit data, RTSP utilizes two network communication protocols: TCP and UDP.

 Because RTSP is not designed to stream directly in your web browser, embedding an RTSP stream on your website is more complicated than RTMP.
-In order to stream RTSP video content, you will need additional software to make your stream compatible.
+To stream RTSP video content, you will need additional software to make your stream compatible.

 How RTMP Streaming Integrates with Dacast